 It’s always an indulgence to be asked to give your ‘top five’ for awards, all a bit if-I-ruled-the-universe.
 I have no problem with this – mainly because I plan on ruling the universe by next Thursday.
 (All going well, and no-one discovers that the glorious robot dawn is… A story for another time perhaps.)
 I also don’t have a problem with only choosing my top three and forgetting about the other two.
 When you rule the universe, such trifles are of little concern.

+So without further ado: in first place, it’s Nike+ Kinect Training.
 There is much awe-inspiring technology in the world that is simply underused – made gimmick for the lack of appropriate application, answers waiting for the relevant questions.
 For me, Kinect was such an answer: waiting.
 One that Nike+ Kinect Training has answered so fully, that if you still lack a reason to own an Xbox, this is it.
 An adaptive, intelligent, observant, motivating and accessible personal trainer.
 For everyone.
 At any time.
 More accurate than a human trainer, and far easier to schedule, this is a technology improving me.
 And a brand contributing to my life in a positive way.
 Job done.